coleifer/peewee/docs/peewee/relationships.rst

 When a query needs to branch - joining from one model to two different models
 - the join context must be reset manually using :meth:`~ModelSelect.switch`.

-To find all tweets by huey and how many times each has been favorited:
+To find all tweets by alice and how many times each has been favorited:

 .. code-block:: python